 Local Resident tickets cost £18 – check website for which boroughs are included for this discount.

 Buy an annual pass at https://www.ltmuseum.co.uk/visit/tickets

 Read on for more family days out inspiration with our reviews on top museums in London for kids;

 Pin for Later – London Transport Museum with Kids

-This post was updated on 26 March 2023 with up-to-date visitor information and details about family activities during the Easter school holidays.
+This post was updated on 16 January 2024 with up-to-date visitor information and details about family activities during the February half term break.